ElArkk/jax-unirep/README.md

 such as different batching strategies.
 Please see the function docstring for more information.

+NOTE: The `fit` function will always default to using a GPU `backend` if available for the forward and backward passes during training of the LSTM.
+However, for the calulation of the average loss on the dataset after every epoch, you can decide if the CPU or GPU `backend` should be used (default is CPU).

 You can find an example usages of both `evotune` and `fit` [here][examples].

 If you want to pass a set of mLSTM and dense weights